hxh1010/OpenDecipher/Readme.md

 This project employs a deep learning model using a graph convolutional network (GCN) to predict the likelihood of molecular changes before and after a modification reaction.
 The input to the model is a pair of molecules in SMILES format (before and after the reaction), and the output is a probability score indicating whether the modification reaction can occur.

+### To assist users in running our program from scratch, we have prepared a user introduction video.
+Please refer to the User Introduction Video.mp4 located in the main directory.
+Below is the textual user guide for setting up the environment.

 ## Environment Setup

 ### System Requirements